 Here it is, the unbelievable, incredible, household object life hack that will make pet hair cleanup a breeze: a plain old rubber glove.

-Of course, if you’re anything like me, at a certain point you just roll over and accept the dog hair that creeps onto every surface in your home.
-As long as the dog is around, the hair will be, too.
+If you’re anything like me, at a certain point you just roll over and accept the dog hair that creeps onto every surface in your home.
 Still, it’s helpful to have a toolbox to turn to when cleaning time rolls around.
-Feel free to leave your favorite dog hair removal tools & tips in the comments, and happy spring cleaning!

 Top image via flickr/districtinroads